 Teaching Tips | Science | Pedagogy |

-- Experiment will supplement a lesson on the carbon cycle photosynthesis and ocean acidification very well.
+- Experiment would work well as a supplement to a lesson on the carbon cycle, photosynthesis, and ocean acidification.

 - Instructors could use narrow-range (~pH 3-8) pH strips to substitute for the pH meter in the second experiment if a pH meter is not available.
 Though, it should be noted, this may be less accurate and detailed than the pH meter would be.